cirry/astro-yi/README.md

   ]

 /**
- * 评论功能
+ * Comment Feature
- * enable 是否开启评论功能
+ * enable {boolean}
- * serverUrl 评论服务器地址
+ * serverUrl {string} server link
- * pageSize 每页评论数量
+ * pageSize {number} number of comments per page. default 10
- * wordLimit 评论内容字数限制，默认为空不限制
+ * wordLimit {number} Comment word s limit.
+When a single number is filled in, it 's the maximum number of comment words.
+No limit when set to 0
- * count 最近评论侧边栏评论数量
+ * count {number} recent comment numbers
- * pageview 是否开启阅读数统计
- * reaction 是否开启表情
- * requiredMeta 必填字段
- */
+ * pageview {boolean} display the number of page views and comments of the article
+ * reaction {string | string[]} Add emoji interaction function to the article
-export const comment = {
+ * requiredMeta {string[]}  Set required fields, default anonymous */ export const comment = {
   enable: false,